lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

 **AGGREGATE MIX OF SERVICES SYSTEMS STORY**

  + Because the Aggregate or AGG model includes a mix of services, the *Experiment Timeline* box has two options: *Reveal Complexity* and *Display Patient Services*.
 If you click through the services listed under *Display Patient Services* you will see the numbers change in the dark blue circles and rectangles in the model diagram.
-This represents the team's appointments and patients data for each service.
+This represents the our team's appointments and patients data for each service.
     ++ Remember, if you're not sure how a variable is defined, check the *i* descriptions on the model diagram or in the *Experiments* section.

  + Let's show the "RVI and Wait Times" under *Reveal Complexity* in the AGG model.